dqops/dqo/docs/reference/yaml/profiling/table-profiling-checks.md

 ___

+## CommentsListSpec
+List of comments.

+___

+## CustomCheckSpecMap
+Dictionary of custom checks indexed by a check name.

+___

-## TableSqlProfilingChecksSpec
+## CustomCategoryCheckSpecMap
-Container of built-in preconfigured data quality checks on a table level that are using custom SQL expressions (conditions).
+Dictionary of custom checks indexed by a check name that are configured on a category.